rh-aiservices-bu/model-car-importer/README.md

 # ModelCar Pipeline

-A Tekton pipeline for downloading models from Hugging Face, compressing them, packaging them into ModelCar images, and deploying them using RHAIIS in OpenShift.
+A Tekton pipeline for downloading models from Hugging Face, compressing them, packaging them into ModelCar images, and deploying them on OpenShift AI along with a deployment of Anything LLM.

 ![ModelCar Pipeline](assets/pipeline.png)